Welcome to ‘Crazy for ConTech’ with Romey Oulton, a Q&A focused on the Construction Technology Industry.

 Why is it that the construction industry is deemed ‘slow’ or ‘resistant’ to adopting technology?
 Is this justified?
 If so, what are some of the barriers you’re seeing?

-Tell us about your approach to talent acquisition and company culture?
+Tell us about your approach to talent acquisition and culture?
 Has it changed over the past few years?
 If so, how?

 What is your guilty pleasure?
 And favorite song?